 Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

-Over 40 million Americans are tormented with allergies and 24 million are affected by asthma.
-So for the month of May, we're calling out sneezes so you can call in the Experts, for FREE.
-Call A-PLUS Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 301-747-3140 or schedule your appointment online
+Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
+So this month, we want to help you stop the sneezes for FREE.
+Call A-PLUS Service Experts right now to get a NO-CHARGE home air quality and comfort analysis at 301-747-3140 or schedule your appointment online

 .
 Your free air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.

 Find out more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional tips from A-PLUS Service Experts Heating & Air Conditioning:
+Here are some additional tips from A-PLUS Service Experts:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you think your allergies are pretty minimal, people are often excited by the nearly sudden change in how they feel after moving to a high-efficiency air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you consider your allergies to be pretty mild, people are often excited by the nearly sudden change in how they feel after switching to a more efficient air filtration system.

-If you don’t feel like such a high-performing air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to bettering your home’s air quality.
-Below are several options of air filters and cleaners that you can choose for your home’s health.
+If you aren’t sure if such a high-performing air filtration system is the right choice for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
+Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
-These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Investing in a UV light system helps to destroy these allergens and keep your family healthy.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+These UV lights help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+Investing in a UV light system helps to destroy these allergens and keep your home healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+On the other hand, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

-Help boost the quality of your home’s air with A-PLUS Service Experts Heating & Air Conditioning.
-Call us for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help boost the quality of your indoor air with A-PLUS Service Experts.
+Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.